scribo-dev/public-docs/docs/actions/overview.md

 ## Events Sources

-Every component that has an "Actions" property will start with the user event.
+Every component with an "Actions" property will start with the user event.
 Some examples are:

 - On click → Button Component
 - On submit → Form Component

 ## Actions

-Actions define what you want to do when the user execute the corresponding event.
+Actions define what you want to do when the user executes the corresponding event.
 There are lots of available actions on the editor.
-Some are low level, like execute a custom JavaScript code and others are full integration with other services, like save some data to an AirTable database.
+Some are low-level, like executing a custom JavaScript code and others are full integration with other services, like saving some data to an AirTable database.

-Combining action can be a really powerful tool to create complex business logic without any code.
-The following example illustrates a workflow where if the user that is submitting a form has a company size bigger than 10 members, their data will be stored on a special AirTable Database.
+Combining action can be a potent tool to create complex business logic without any code.
+The following example illustrates a workflow where if the user submitting a form has a company size bigger than ten members, their data will be stored on a special AirTable Database.

 ![On Submit](assets/form-action.png)